Father Yod: Early life

 James Edward Baker was born on July 4, 1922, in Cincinnati, Ohio.
 Although he said he had been awarded the Silver Star while serving in the Marine Corps during World War II, the Corps does not carry his name in its official listing of Silver Star recipients.
 Baker also said he had become an expert in jujutsu.
-He moved to California to become a Hollywood stuntman and was influenced by the Nature Boys, a Los Angeles-based group of beats who lived a natural lifestyle, maintained vegetarian diets, and lived "according to Nature's Laws".
+On 11 February 1949, he beat "Wild Bill Zim", an Argentinian, at Judo in Cincinnati.
+He moved to California to become a Hollywood stuntman and was influenced by the Nature Boys, a Los Angeles–based group of beats who lived a natural lifestyle, maintained vegetarian diets, and lived "according to Nature's Laws".
 Baker also studied philosophy, religion and esoteric spiritual teachings, even becoming a Vedantic monk for a time.
 He later became a follower of Yogi Bhajan, a Sikh spiritual leader and teacher of Kundalini Yoga.

 In 1969, Baker founded the Source Restaurant on Los Angeles's Sunset Strip.
 The restaurant served organic vegetarian food, with such celebrity regulars as John Lennon, Julie Christie and Marlon Brando.
 Jim Baker had two other successful restaurants on Sunset Strip: the Aware Inn and the Old World.

 Despite claims that he had fourteen different wives, he had only one legal wife as James Baker, Robin Popper, to whom he was married in 1970.
 They had a daughter together, Tau, born August 14, 1974.
 Robin said that at the time he was "a dirty old man on a lust trip".